USS Shenandoah Crash – Officers and Crew

 A list of the officers and crew aboard USS Shenandoah when the ship crashed in Ohio on September 3, 1925.
-The names of those killed in the crash are in red.
+The names of the 14 officers and sailors killed in the crash are in red.

 Six survivors of the Shenandoah were lost in the wreck of USS Akron in 1933; two survived the crash of USS Macon in 1935.